WaqasSaleem97/CC_F25/Lab_Tasks/Lab_6/Lab6.md

   - vim editor showing the for-loop appended: `task12_b2_vim.png`
   - script run output showing the printed arguments: `task12_b2_run.png`

-Important notes for Task 12:
-- The loop uses $* (unquoted) so it will split arguments on whitespace — this is intentional for the exercise so students can observe the difference between `$*` and `"$@"` in later tasks.
-- Students must clear the previous contents of setup.sh before starting this task (overwrite in vim).
-- Capture the vim editor screen (showing the buffer) before saving for each numbered step and the terminal output after running the script.

-Screenshots summary for Task 12:
-- `task12_b1_vim.png`
-- `task12_b1_run.png`
-- `task12_b2_vim.png`
-- `task12_b2_run.png`

 ---

-## Task 13 – Script setup.sh – while loop summation and a sum function
+## Task 13 – Script setup.sh – while loop summation and functions

 Clear the previous code of setup.sh and write a new script, step-by-step, that:

 - Starts with a shebang line
-- Implements a while loop that prompts the user to enter numbers and keeps a running sum until the user types q to quit
+- Implements an interactive while loop that prompts the user to enter numbers and keeps a running total until the user types `q` to quit; after each input the script echoes "Total Score: <current_total>"
+- Implements a function `sum_two()` that runs its own interactive while loop doing the same accumulation and echoes the running totals
-- Implements a function that prompts for two numbers, returns their sum via echo, and the script displays that returned sum
+- Adds a second function that takes two numeric arguments, sums them, and returns the result via echo (demonstrated in the script)
-- Students must add the script code incrementally and capture vim buffer and run output screenshots for each numbered step

-Instructions (numbered):
+- Important: if you move the while-loop logic into the `sum_two()` function, delete the standalone while-loop code to avoid running the same loop twice

 1. Add the shebang line
 - Open vim and overwrite setup.sh with the shebang line: